 Student driven as students decide on author and character to explore

-Character Analysis templates and author personality templates provided to scaffold task.
+Character Analysis templates and author personality templates provided

 Online brainstorming tools